Scaffold-Stark/speedrunstark/README.md

 ## Checkpoint 9: ⚖️ The Other Side: Savings Rate & Market Dynamics

-🪙 So far, we've focused on users borrowing MyUSD (which can create sell pressure if they swap MyUSD for ETH).
+🪙 So far, we've focused on users borrowing MyUSD (which can create sell pressure if they swap MyUSD for STRK).
 But we saw how that made the stablecoin lose its peg pretty quickly.

 🧲 To maintain the $1 peg, we also need mechanisms to create _buy pressure_ for MyUSD.
 What if we could create an incentive for the market to buy MyUSD instead of just selling it?
 This is where a **Savings Rate** comes in, managed by the `MyUSDStaking.cairo` contract.

 💡 Users can stake their MyUSD into `MyUSDStaking.cairo` to earn yield.
-This yield (the savings rate) makes holding MyUSD attractive and provides a new incentive _besides leveraged exposure to ETH_ for using MyUSD.
+This yield (the savings rate) makes holding MyUSD attractive and provides a new incentive _besides leveraged exposure to STRK_ for using MyUSD.

 <details markdown='1'>
 <summary>Where does the yield come from?</summary>

 No MyUSD can exist that is not paying for the borrow rate so <b>as long as the savings rate is less than or equal to the borrow rate this is sustainable</b>.
 Maybe you are thinking, "What about all the DEX liquidity?".
-Even this DEX liquidity is just a large borrower who deposited ETH collateral and has a lot of MyUSD borrowed and then supplied it all to the DEX.
+Even this DEX liquidity is just a large borrower who deposited STRK collateral and has a lot of MyUSD borrowed and then supplied it all to the DEX.
 Technically all of the MyUSD that is accrued from the borrow rate that is not being allocated to stakers should exist <i>somewhere</i> in the system but we decided against adding that to an already complex system.
 As a result, if everyone (including the DEX liquidity provider) decided to attempt repaying all their debt, they would not be able to do so.

 </details>